Bay Psalm Book: 18th century

 The expansion of the neoclassical movement in England led to an evolution in the singing of psalms.
 These changes found their way to America and subsequently new psalm versions were written.
-In the early part of the 18th century several updated psalms, notably those written by Tate and Brady and by Isaac Watts, were published.
+In the early part of the 18th century, several updated psalms, notably those written by Tate and Brady and by Isaac Watts, were published.
 Shortly thereafter several congregations in New England elected to replace the Bay Psalm Book with these new titles.

 In 1718, Cotton Mather undertook the revision of the original Bay Psalm Book which he had studied since youth.
 Two subsequent revisions were published in 1752, by John Barnard of Marblehead and in 1758 by Thomas Prince.
 Prince was a clergyman at the Old South Church in Boston.
 He convinced the members of the congregation of the need to produce a revised, more scholarly, edition of the Bay Psalm Book.
-Unfortunately, Prince's version was not accepted outside of his membership and in 1789, the Old South Church reverted to the earlier edition published by Isaac Watts.
+However, Prince's version was not accepted outside of his membership and in 1789, the Old South Church reverted to the earlier edition published by Isaac Watts.